google/saka/README.md

 ### 1. Download / Clone the Repository

-Either clone this repository using git, or download the code as a tarball by clicking the "tgz" link in the main branch.
+In GCP Cloud Shell or your local terminal, either clone this repository using git, or download the code as a tarball by clicking the "tgz" link in the main branch and extract it.

 ### 2. Generate Google Ads API Credentials